reicalasso/beyond_transformer/docs/archive/benchmark_tasks.md

 - Extreme long-sequence processing
 - Diverse task formats (classification, QA, generation)

-This benchmark suite will enable us to thoroughly evaluate the Neural State Machine's capabilities in comparison to existing approaches.
+This benchmark suite will enable us to thoroughly evaluate the PULSE's capabilities in comparison to existing approaches.